Haryana elections: Shiv Sena fields man accused of shooting at former JNU student leader Umar Khalid

 Naveen Dalal, who will contest the Assembly polls from Bahadurgarh in Jhajjar district, is a 29-year-old self-proclaimed ‘gau rakshak’ or cow protector.

 The Shiv Sena has given a Haryana Assembly election ticket to Naveen Dalal, one of the two people accused of attacking former Jawaharlal Nehru University Students’ Union leader Umar Khalid last year, The Indian Express reported on Wednesday.
-Dalal was fielded from Bahadurgarh n Jhajjar district for the polls slated for October 21.
+Dalal was fielded from Bahadurgarh in Jhajjar district for the polls slated for October 21.

 Dalal, a 29-year-old self-proclaimed “gau rakshak [cow protector]” claimed he joined the Shiv Sena six months ago as his ideology and the party’s beliefs with regard to “nationalism and cow protection” were similar.
 “Bharatiya Janata Party and Congress governments don’t have anything to do with farmers, martyrs, cows or the poor,” PTI quoted Dalal as saying.
 “They are just interested in politics.”